-GQRX is a quick way to use RTL-SDR receivers on Linux:
+GQRX is popular for RTL-SDR receivers on Linux:

 adduser $(whoami) plugdev apt install gqrx-sdr rtl-sdr

-You can also download the latest release of GQRX directly.
+You can also download the latest release of GQRX.

 Test RTL2832 PLL Frequency range